 What Makes Good Leather?

-Most people know that leather is generally identified as the hide or skin from an animal.
+Most people know that leather is generally identified as the hide or skin of an animal.
 But what most people don’t know is how to tell the difference between poor quality leather and top quality leather that will last you for a long time.

-Usually, we assume that our expensive designer labelled items will have used the finest quality leather to produce their products, however certain fake products or ‘knock-offs’ may, in fact, be made using poor quality leather and may even use plastic, PU or faux leather instead.
-Whilst there isn’t anything wrong with these materials – providing they aren’t passed off as real, genuine leather – if you want to be sure you’re getting a top quality leather product here are a few things to look out for:
+Usually, we assume that our expensive designer labelled items will have used the finest quality leather to produce their products; however certain fake products or ‘knock-offs’ may, in fact, be made using poor quality leather and may even use plastic, PU or faux leather instead.
+Whilst there isn’t anything wrong with these materials – providing they aren’t passed off as real, genuine leather – if you want to be sure you’re getting a top-quality leather product, here are a few things to look out for:

 Certain words are an instant sign that a product is not genuine, good quality leather.
 These can include words like ‘bonded’, ‘coated’ or ‘laminated’.
-If you see any of these words on the label of your product, you can be sure it isn’t the best quality leather and in fact, may not be genuine leather at all.
+If you see any of these words on the label of your product, you can be sure it isn’t the best quality leather and, in fact, may not be genuine leather at all.

 2. The touch

 Another great way to tell the difference between real and fake leather is by touching the product.
 If the material on an item feels really smooth or if it feels at all like plastic, it is most likely fake.
-You can also tell the quality of real leather by touching it.
+You can also tell the quality of genuine leather by touching it.
 Good quality leather should feel tough but flexible, but poor quality leather will feel smoother and more similar to fake leather.

-Good Leather Can Last A Lifetime
+Good Leather Can Last a Lifetime

 The Leather Working Process Takes Time and Care

 In the simplest terms, to make a leather product, the outer two layers on each side of the hide are removed before the leather can go through the tanning process.
-This is called liming.
+This process is called liming.

 Leather at Yazzy’s